Snatch power from men to shield yourself against crime: Priyanka to women

 The Congress leader who is here on a two-day visit, reiterated that her party will fight for the rights of women at all levels.
 Attacking the state government on the law and order situation, specially on crime against women, she said, "In Unnao, it has been seen that there have been almost 90 rape cases in last 11 months."

 "When the last incident was reported, the government shielded criminals till the last.
-You can think how difficult it would have been for the woman and her patience to fight the battle," she said, referring to the Unnao rape case in which a BJP lawmaker is an accused. "in Mainpuri, Sambhal -- you must have seen what happened?
-How can the women have faith in this government?
-UP has become number one state in cases of crime against women.
-And what is the chief minister saying and what action is being taken by him?
-He has to take the responsibility," she stressed.
+You can think how difficult it would have been for the woman and her patience to fight the battle," she said, referring to the Unnao rape case in which a BJP lawmaker is an accused.
+PTI SAB RAX

-The Congress leader said it should be taken as an emergency like situation and also suggested to the government to extend prompt help to victims.
-"My suggestion is that a cell be set up in the office of the chief minister where the SP of every district report directly to the CM about the cases of complaints by women and in 24 hours, FIRs should be lodged and security extended," she said.

-"But you are giving security to criminals.
-It is not a political issue.
-It concerns women security and should be taken in all seriousness," she stressed.
-Asked to comment on the killing of rape accused in Hyderabad, she said, "I have clearly said it is the duty of the governments concerned to ensure law and order.
-I do not know the details and it would not be right for me to comment without having full knowledge."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)